History seminars at the IHR

 For enquiries email: email@example.com

-Venue: University of London, Senate House, Malet Street, London WC1E 7HU.
-The room for each date is stated against each date in the programme below.
+Venue: Bedford Room G37, Ground floor, Senate House, unless otherwise stated.
+University of London, Senate House, Malet Street, London WC1E 7HU.
 Because of continuing building work, the seminar has no regular meeting room this term.
 If in doubt about the meeting room, please check the noticeboard in Senate House Reception.

 PLEASE NOTE: THE SEMINAR WILL MEET ON THURSDAY not on Friday as it did previously.

-Theme for the Autumn Term is: Contemporary Representations of Gardens and Landscapes
+Theme for Spring Term: In the Shadow of War: British Gardens and Landscapes 1914-1945